slyon/ubuntu-mir-original/wiki.md

 OK:
 TODO: - no Errors/warnings during the build
 TODO: - no incautious use of malloc/sprintf (as far as I can check it)
-TODO: - no use of sudo, gksu, pkexec, or LD_LIBRARY_PATH
-TODO:   (usage is OK inside tests)
+TODO: - no use of sudo, gksu, pkexec, or LD_LIBRARY_PATH (usage is OK inside tests)
 TODO: - no use of user nobody
 TODO: - no use of setuid
 TODO: - no important open bugs (crashers, etc) in Debian or Ubuntu